ablab/quast/quast_libs/minimap2/README.md

 * Minimap2 requires SSE2 instructions on x86 CPUs or NEON on ARM CPUs.
 It is possible to add non-SIMD support, but it would make minimap2 slower by several times.

-In general, minimap2 is a young project with most code written since June, 2017.
-It may have bugs and room for improvements.
-Bug reports and suggestions are warmly welcomed.